HISPlayer/Unity_Video_Player/README.md

 ## Features

 The HISPlayer video streaming player for Unity includes a growing list of features on top of the most optimized software to secure the best video quality at any device.
-Our team is expert in media player technology, ready to face any technology challenge.
+Our team are experts in media player technology, ready to face any technology challenge.
 If you need specific or advanced functionalities, please don't hesitate to contact us at our [website](https://www.hisplayer.com/demo-unity-player-sdk-github/).

 This is a list of the most important features supported by the plugin: